 - Lanky from Donkey Kong 64 is an inversion!
-He can use his hands to to walk up (and even run up) steep slopes.
+He can use his hands to walk up (and even run up) steep slopes.

 - While they may not be fully prehensile, Raiden from Metal Gear Solid 4 has no problems wielding a sword with his feet after he breaks one of his cybernetic arms to free himself from some rubble and loses the other while trying to hold back Outer Haven.
-It helps that his legs are no longer human, and it is unclear whether he can pull of similar maneuvers in mundane tasks, but it is still pretty impressive.
+It helps that his legs are no longer human, and it is unclear whether he can pull off similar maneuvers in mundane tasks, but it is still pretty impressive.
 The ability returns in Metal Gear Rising: Revengeance, where Raiden has several combos which involve holding his sword in his feet.